Genaker/LoraSA/README.md

 ## Waterfall
-Waterfall showed only on One Page Scan to disable - un comment this line
+Waterfall showed only on One Page Scan to disable - uncomment this line
 ```
 #define WATERFALL_ENABLED true
 ```
 Waterfall shows the last **N** = SCREAN_HEIGHT (64) - WATERFALL_START(37) - 8 (part of the STATUS_TEXT_TOP)  = **19** signal detection that excited set signal level

 ## RSSI Method of scan
-by default we are using spectralScan method of the RadioLib Library this method works only with Sx1262 modules. we are implemented scan using getRSSI method which has more flexibility and supports sx1276 modules. using this method we also receiving **dB** values of the signal not just O-33 number... to enable this method set value of the **RSSI_METHOD** to true.
+By default, we are using the spectralScan method of the RadioLib Library: https://jgromes.github.io/RadioLib/class_s_x126x.html#a8a3ad4e12df862ab18b326d9dba26d66
+This method works only with Sx1262 modules.
+We implemented a scan using the **getRSSI** method, which has more flexibility and supports sx1276 and other modules.
+Using this method, we also receive the signal's **dB** values, not just the O-33 number.
+To enable this method, set the value of the **RSSI_METHOD** to true.

 ## Multi Screen Scan
 Single screen scan for now has **RANGE / 128** resolution.